mohnabilfadl/Parkinson_Detection_Using_Voice_Analysis/README.md

 In this case precision would be measuring how many of the individuals diagnosed with Parkinson's disease, actually had the disease.

-# Models Final results
+# Models Final results :

 ![res](https://user-images.githubusercontent.com/63733989/170835524-e00411d6-70b0-40cb-857e-29cef41362d1.png)

-# Conclusion
+# Conclusion:

 * We can conclude that SVM && kNN Model are best for our dataset as they are giving highest AUC score.
 * The higher the AUC, the better the performance of the model at distinguishing between the positive and negative classes.